alek-v/my_shop/README.md

 ## ToDo List

-Show cart
-Remove item from the cart
+Remove item in the cart
-Empty shopping cart